Elituch/Video-Games-Analysis/README.md

 # Video Games Analysis
-Analysis and visualization of an aggregated dataset for the gaming industry, <br />
+Analysis and visualization of an aggregated dataset of the gaming industry, <br />
 covering all games (1980-2020) by their sales and rating distribution. <br />
 The dataset contains the following fields: <br />
 •	Name of the game <br />